 Jaroslav Budis, Marcel Kucharik, Frantisek Duris, Juraj Gazdarica, Michaela Zrubcova, Andrej Ficek, Tomas Szemes, Brona Brejova, Jan Radvanszky.
 Dante: genotyping of known complex and expanded short tandem repeats.
-Bioinformatics, 2018.
-Accepted for publication.
+Bioinformatics, 35(8):1310-1317.
+2019.

 Download preprint: not available